bilfnous/Python-Socket/README.md

 # Python-Socket
-Python socket program that transfer files netween client and server
+Python socket program that transfer files between a client and a server.